 On March 18, 2003, Valero Logistics completed the sale of \$250.0 million of 6.05% senior notes due March 15, 2013, issued in a private placement, for total proceeds of \$249.3 million, before debt issuance costs.
-Debt issuance costs of \$2.0 million are being amortized over the life of the senior notes using the effective interest method.
+Debt issuance costs of \$2.0 million are being amortized into interest expense over the life of the senior notes using the effective interest method.
 The 6.05% senior notes do not have sinking fund requirements.
 Interest on the 6.05% senior notes is payable semiannually in arrears on March 15 and September 15 of each year beginning September 15, 2003.

 The 6.05% senior notes rank equally with all other existing senior unsecured indebtedness of Valero Logistics, including indebtedness under the revolving credit facility and the 6.875% senior notes due July 15, 2012.
 The 6.05% senior notes contain restrictions on Valero Logistics' ability to incur secured indebtedness unless the same security is also provided for the benefit of holders of the 6.05% senior notes.
-In addition, the 6.05% senior notes are irrevocably and unconditionally guaranteed on a senior unsecured basis by Valero L.P.
+In addition, the 6.05% senior notes limit Valero Logistics' ability to incur indebtedness secured by certain liens and to engage in certain sale-leaseback transactions.
+The 6.05% senior notes are irrevocably and unconditionally guaranteed on a senior unsecured basis by Valero L.P.
 The guarantee by Valero L.P. ranks equally with all of its existing unsecured and unsubordinated indebtedness.
-At the option of Valero Logistics, the 6.05% senior notes may be redeemed in whole or in part at any time at a redemption price, which includes a make-whole premium, plus accrued and unpaid interest to the redemption date.
+At the option of Valero Logistics, the 6.05% senior notes may be redeemed in whole or in part at any time at a redemption price, which includes a make-whole premium, plus accrued

 The 6.05% senior notes issued on March 18, 2003 were not registered under the Securities Act of 1933 or any other securities laws and consequently the 6.05% senior notes were originally subject to transfer and resale restrictions.
 The 6.05% senior notes included registration rights which provided that Valero Logistics would use its best efforts to file, within 90 days of issuance, a registration statement for the exchange of the 6.05% senior notes for new notes of the same series that generally would be freely transferable, and to consummate the exchange offer within 210 days.
-In July of 2003, Valero Logistics closed on the exchange of the outstanding \$250.0 million 6.05% senior notes that were not registered under the Securities Act of 1933 for \$250.0 million of 6.05% senior notes that have been registered under the Securities Act of 1933.
+In July of 2003, Valero Logistics closed on the exchange of the Securities Act of 1933 for \$250.0 million of 6.05% senior notes that have been registered under the Securities Act of 1933.
 Accordingly, the new senior notes are freely transferable.